Manuel António of Portugal

-Manuel António of Portugal (24 February 1600 in Delft – 27 October 1666 in Schagen) was a Portuguese nobleman.
+Manuel António of Portugal (24 February 1600 – 27 October 1666) was a Portuguese nobleman.

 Youth

-He was born as son of Manuel of Portugal and Countess Emilia of Nassau who was a daughter of William the Silent.
+He was born in Delft, the son of Manuel of Portugal and Countess Emilia of Nassau, who was a daughter of William the Silent.
 Manuel António's father, Manuel of Portugal, was an illegitimate son of the Portuguese pretender António, Prior of Crato.

 Initially Manuel António was raised by his mother as a Calvinist.
 However, in 1612, his father sent him together with his brother Louis William to their uncle Christoph in France, where he received a Catholic education.
 Already in 1613, his uncle, the Stadtholder Maurice of Orange, promoted him as captain, because of the income associated with this position and not with the aim to take over a military command.

 From 1619 – 1623 he was governor of the Principality of Orange for his uncle Maurice.
 Apparently in this respect it was relevant that he attended Catholic church services and that the majority of the population of the Principality of Orange was Catholic.
 The vice governor Valckenburg was in charge of official functions.
 He lived a lavish life, spend more money than was available and had to be ordered back early by his uncle in 1623.
 He continued to receive the corresponding pay of 6,000 Guilder until the next Stadtholder, Frederick Henry who ruled from 1625, cancelled the payments.